 - Down time related to display failure, resulting in loss of productivity and/or treatment delay;

 - Loss of productivity and additional expense attempting to calibrate a monitor that cannot self-calibrate or maintain calibration;

 - Legal liability related to adverse patient outcomes.

 Remember: your eye cannot see what the display does not show.
-Get the appropriate medical imaging monitor for your needs, and avoid down time, frustration, loss of reputation and legal liability.
+Using suitable equipment is critical to getting the job done.
+Select the appropriate medical imaging monitor for your needs, and avoid down time, frustration, loss of reputation and legal liability.